tensquare2443/nl-co-c/README.md

+**Nightlife Coordination App**
-Nightlife Coordination App: Create account, view nightlife in your area, RSVP, see which places will be busy, and so on.
+Create account, view nightlife in your area, RSVP, see which places will be busy, and so on.
 Hosted live on Heroku: https://nl-co-c-16.herokuapp.com/
 Server-side Github repository: https://github.com/tensquare2443/nl-co-s
 Built with: React, Bootstrap 4, Node, Express, MongoDB